Jeff Bezos plans to spend 'a little more' than $1B on Blue Origin next year

 Amazon has upended the way we all shop for goods, and it's now aiming to change how we interact with our devices.
 The company's Alexa digital voice assistant works with more than 20,000 devices, including the new Echo smart speakers and Amazon's new voice-activated microwave.
 It's often considered by experts to be one of the smartest smart assistants available.

 Bezos' ambitions extend beyond Amazon.
-He moved into media with his purchase of The Washington Post and investments in Blue Origin, his space exploration company.
+In addition to Blue Origin, he has moved into media with his purchase of The Washington Post.
 Last month, Bezos made good on a promise to start giving back more of his enormous wealth, announcing the Day One charitable fund and a $2 billion donation to help with education and fight homelessness.

 Blue Origin competes with Elon Musk's SpaceX when it comes to space exploration.
 SpaceX has received more attention, both for its successes and its failures, over the past few years and is further along in developing its business.
 But Blue Origin technically beat Musk to the punch with the first successful rocket launch and recovery -- on land at its west Texas facility in 2015.